 Berry and Peach Pudding Tart has 3 layers with a dreamy homemade vanilla pudding, fresh berries and crispy puff pastry topped with icing sugar.

 Oh my goodness, Hong Kong can be so frustrating sometimes.
-If you want to cook or bake something western you can never find the ingredients you need or if you do you have to spend the whole day hopping from store to store getting what you need.
+If you want to cook or bake something western, you can never find the ingredients you need.
+Unless you want to spend the whole day hopping from store to store getting what you need.

 What does this all mean?
 It means that I am always looking at plan B and have to make everything from scratch.
 Is that a bad thing?
 Most likely not, as things are fresh and made with only ingredients that I can pronounce.
 That is a very good thing.

 Needs to be Teenager Friendly: We have the most delightful neighbors that moved in across the hall and I wanted to bring over a little dish to share for a little afternoon tea that her children and my fussy teenagers would enjoy.